 Do at home teeth whitening kits actually work?

 I hate that my teeth aren’t as pearly and white as they used to be.
 I don’t want to look like Malibu Barbie with super bright white teeth, but years of coffee and red wine have not been kind.
 I have bought an at home kit in the past, but hit dire consequences when the teeth guard/ tray/ rubbermajiggins melded TOGETHER while dipping in hot water to soften them to set against my teeth.
 I didn’t know they were going to be so bloody sensitive.
 So then I had to just rub the whitening gel on my teeth with my finger.
 It didn’t give me any top results.
 So what are our other options?

 When I was younger my mum (an ex dental nurse) used to get us to sprinkle baking soda on our toothpaste before scrubbing.
 From reading around the internet this seems to be a common at-home trick.
-One site even suggests a baking soda and lemon juice paste.
+One site even suggests a bunch of tips on smart habits to prevent yellow teeth.

 The whitening strips come out as most popular – less mess and no issues around the mouth guards smothering each other.
 I shall buy some and update you on my progress.

 Of course, with these and the other teeth whitening solutions – it’s very important your teeth are in good condition.
 You don’t want to cover up an underlying tooth problem.

 Are homemade face masks more or as effective than store bought?

 In fact, people say they’re more effective.
 They’ve not been whipped up in a lab with a list of ingredients that you can’t say or spell.
 Just the same as nutritionists tell you eating fresh fruit is better than drinking fruit juice that has been processed – you’re better off smearing an avocado all over your skin, than buying a magic mask from the chemist.
 Right now in London it’s cold and I’m finding my skin to be excessively dry, so anything adding moisture to my skin makes me feel like a new woman!